Why Do Companies Implement SAP Systems?

 In general, consider the following implementation phases of the project lifecycle:

-Pic 1.
-Deploying SAP S/4HANA with SAP Activate.
+Deploying SAP S/4HANA with SAP Activate

 SAP Activate is the new methodology for deploying SAP S/4HANA systems.
 It has inherited certain processes from the older Accelerated SAP and SAP Launch methodologies, but it also contains new accelerators for each implementation phase and work stream.
-SAP Activate fine-tuned and smoothened the implementation approach for cloud, on-premise, and hybrid deployments – a setup most companies now have.
+SAP Activate fine-tuned and smoothened the implementation approach for cloud, on-premises, and hybrid deployments – a setup most companies now have.
 The implementation occurs in the following six phases:

-At this stage, you are actively encouraged to investigate the solutions capabilities; establish the business value and the benefits it can generate for your business.
-Both C-level executives and managers, along with those responsible for implementation will have to establish common grounds and develop an adoption plan and roadmap.
+At this stage, you are actively encouraged to investigate the solutions' capabilities; establish the business value and the benefits it can generate for your business.
+Both C-level executives and managers, along with those responsible for implementation, will have to establish common grounds and develop an adoption plan and roadmap.

 Encourage your team to go through a few iterations to fine-tune the project plans and to make sure that those are aligned with respective project activities including: